l3xclim/project-3/README.md

 <s>- Pick one page to make mobile friendly.
 This means adding 2 CSS media queries with at least 5 CSS style changes under each.
 Use the min-width media queries.</s>

-- Add a fourth html page for your Google Maps api.
-The map should have 3 features added beyond the base code.
+<s>- Add a fourth html page for your Google Maps api.
+The map should have 3 features added beyond the base code.</s>

-- Add one valid, error-free JavaScript file with your original code; linked from the head of all four HTML files
+<s>- Add one valid, error-free JavaScript file with your original code; linked from the head of all four HTML files</s>

-- Make sure your JavaScript throws no uncaught errors and is loaded unobtrusively.
-You can check for errors using the console on your browser inspector
+<s>- Make sure your JavaScript throws no uncaught errors and is loaded unobtrusively.
+You can check for errors using the console on your browser inspector</s>

 - For the final turn-in, add a JavaScript picture slider to one of your pages.